Kozea/Radicale/pages/user_documentation.rst

 HTTPS support depends on the ``ssl`` module, only available from Python 2.6.
 Nevertheless, Radicale without TLS encryption works well with Python 2.5.

-Moreover, python 2.6 suffers `a bug <http://bugs.python.org/issue5103>`_ causing huge timeout problems with TLS.
-The bug has been fixed in the Python trunk, but no stable Python 2.6 version has been released since then.
+Moreover, python 2.6 suffered `a bug <http://bugs.python.org/issue5103>`_ causing huge timeout problems with TLS.
+The bug is fixed since Python 2.6.6.

 Python 2.7 and Python 3 do not suffer this bug.

-No workaround will be added in Radicale.

 Crypt Support
 -------------